 Capital Credits are retired year-by-year when Talquin is in a financial position to do so.
 The decision to retire Capital Credits, and how much to retire, is made annually by the Board of Trustees after considering the best interests of the Cooperative, including the financial, tax, legal, and Member implications of retirement.
 There is no fixed schedule for retirement of Capital Credits; however, Capital Credits are generally retired 15 to 20 years after the year in which the Capital Credits were allocated.

-The General Retirement of Capital Credits usually occurs annually in December for Members who have Capital Credits for the year(s) being retired.
+The General Retirement of Capital Credits usually occurs annually in December for active and former Members who have Capital Credits for the year(s) being retired.
 Active Members with a retirement amount less than $35.00 receive a credit on the bill of the Member’s primary account.
 Active Members with a retirement amount over $35.00 receive a check mailed to the address on file.
-Inactive Members with a retirement amount greater than $1.00 will receive a check via U.S. Mail to the last known mailing address on the inactive Member’s primary account as designated in the Cooperative’s billing system.
-For this reason, it is important that inactive Members continue to provide the Cooperative with up-to-date mailing information.
+Former Members with a retirement amount greater than $1.00 will receive a check via U.S. Mail to the last known mailing address on the former Member’s primary account as designated in the Cooperative’s billing system.
+For this reason, it is important that former Members continue to provide the Cooperative with up-to-date mailing information.

 Estate Retirement is the return of all of an individual Member’s Capital Credits balance in lump sum after the death of the Member.
 The deceased Member’s Capital Credits balance will be reduced by any outstanding delinquent balance due and owing on any of the deceased Member’s account(s).
 Applications may be initiated by the deceased Member’s heir(s) or estate administrator.
 To begin a claim, the following information is needed:

 - Original Death Certificate of the Member*

 - *If applying by mail, please send the original death certificate, which will be returned at the time the claim is paid.